What is a cookie?

-A cookie is a small data file that is sent to your computer or other device from a website and is stored in your computer's hard drive when you visit that website.
+A cookie is a small data file that is sent to your computer or another device from a website and is stored in your computer's hard drive when you visit that website.

 There are different types of cookies which are used to do different things.
 These include letting you navigate between different pages on a website efficiently, remembering preferences you have given and helping us to identify ways to improve your overall site experience.
 Others are used to provide you with advertising which is more tailored to your interests, or to measure the number of site visits and the most popular pages users visit.